Thieves Snatch 9 Million Euros In France Cash Heist - UrduPoint

 In May 2017, 35 million euros ($41 million) worth of goods -- cash, diamonds and gold ingots -- were stolen from one of its vehicles in Switzerland.

-And in December 2016, thieves stole 70 kilos of gold power worth 2.5 million euros ($2.9 million) from the same company near Lyon.
+And in December 2016, thieves stole 70 kilos of gold dust worth 2.5 million euros ($2.9 million) from the same company near Lyon.

+In March this year another notorious French robber, Redoine Faid, was sentenced on appeal to 28 years in prison for an explosives attack on a Loomis van in the northern town of Calais in 2011.

-But Loomis chief executive told AFP that compared to the 2000s, there were fewer physical attacks today.
+But Loomis chief executive Tresch told AFP that compared to the 2000s, there are now fewer physical attacks.

 "It is a lot easier to carry out attacks (on the internet) via hackers, as opposed to attacking an armoured vehicle," Tresch said.